Most people think of cats first when catnip comes up in conversation, but did you know that you can enjoy it too? Just maybe not as much as a cat...

 Nepeta cataria.
 Catswort.
 Catmint.
 This simple plant has many names, and many uses, as well!

-Catnip Tea: An infusion of catnip buds and leaves is quite pleasant, and I enjoy its flavor on its own.
-But the light green flavor isn’t all it is good for.
+Catnip Tea: An infusion of catnip buds and leaves makes quite a pleasant cuppa tea, and I enjoy the flavor on its own.

-Relaxation: Catnip tea is very soothing to the mind and emotions – it is mild enough to be used for children, too.
-For an extra-calming brew, catnip and chamomile iced tea are delicious, too!
+Relaxation: Catnip tea is very soothing for the mind and emotions and it is mild enough to be used for young children, too.
+For an extra-calming sunnertime brew, catnip and chamomile iced tea are delicious, too!

-Tummy Soother: Being part of the mint family, the aromatic catnip is good for soothing an upset tummy.
-It is gentle enough to use for morning sickness.
-It helps relieve gas pain and bloating, even when used externally.
-I know Mamas who have wrapped their colicky infant’s tummies in catnip tea-soaked washcloths to very good effect!
+Tummy Soother: Being part of the mint family, aromatic catnip is good for soothing an upset tummy.
+It is gentle enough to use for morning sickness during pregnancy.
+It helps to relieve gas pain and bloating, even when used externally.
+I know a few Mamas who have wrapped their colicky infant’s tummies in catnip tea-soaked washcloths to very good effect!

 Tincture: Many people use catnip tincture (or essential oil) in their bug-spray blends, which is a project I’ve not yet done but aim to try soon!

-I’ve never had issues with neighborhood cats destroying catnip plants…but my chickens loved to peck at the leaves! have heard that catnip plants are good repellants for aphids and squash borers, but I haven’t tried using catnip as a deterrent in garden edging yet.
+I have sometimes had issues with neighborhood cats destroying catnip plants, but my chickens also love to peck at the leaves!
+I have heard that catnip plants are good repellants for aphids and squash borers, but I haven’t tried using catnip as a deterrent in garden edging yet.
 I’ve also heard that it is good for chasing off rats, but that could be due to the increased interest of neighborhood cats hanging around your plant!